Could be caused by:

 When using the LSB offset, the same amount of ones (“1”) will be shifted in as MSB.
 Therefore the LSB offset should normally not be used.

-When using the LSB offset setting, the same amount of bits needs to be subtracted from the ST_BITS or MT_BITS
+When using the LSB offset setting, the same number of bits needs to be subtracted from ST_BITS or MT_BITS.

 Example: 26bit RLS, no LSB offset